About the FLC Colorado Equity Scholarship

 FLC is committed to supporting our undocumented students and applicants.
 If you are undocumented, we encourage to check out our Undocumented Students Admission page for information about in-state tuition and financial aid eligibility through the ASSET program, the citizenship question on our application for admission, and other resources.
 Check out the Scholarships for Undocumented Students page for more information and a list of FLC Foundation scholarships that do not require students to submit FAFSA.

 Our FLC Diversity Collaborative centers offer an array of opportunities for community, support, and connection on campus.
 You can learn more about our centers using the links below.

 We are constantly working to break down barriers to access and opportunity for FLC students with disabilities.
-For more information about campus and classroom accommodations and assistive technology for students with disabilities, please see our Disability Services website.
+For more information about campus and classroom accommodations and assistive technology for students with disabilities, please see our Accessibility Resource Center website.